ericajini/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

   During this analysis I had the most difficulty creating the formulas, specifically the COUNTIFS formulas.
-There was a lot involved with creating the initial formula to use and I ended up using the wrong range of rows to start causing some confusion when it came to the chart because it was not matching the module.
+There was a lot involved with creating the initial formula to use and I ended up using the range of rows for pledged amount instead of using the range of rows for goal, which led to some confusion when it came to the chart because it was not matching the module.
+I think it was also a little difficult to get only the months of the year to show up in the Theater Outcomes by Launch Date sheet pivot.

 ## Results